GabbyGuinard/College-GPA-and-Student-Demographics/README.md

        - used mice() function in R to impute data
 3. Recode Some Variables: Some variables were recoded to prepare for analysis.
 For example, I used the term_GPA to classify a students grade as 'Good', 'Fair', and 'Poor' in a new variable calles 'Grades.'
 I also converted many two level categorical variables in binary to prepare for regression model.
 #### Step 4: Data Analysis
-  1. Use cleaned dataset to create new table containing various statistics to identify trends.
-  2. Used backward stepwise procedure and VIF to create a regression model.
-The main purpose of the regression model is to identify the most important predictors for GPA.
+1. Used backward stepwise procedure and VIF to create a regression model.
+The main purpose of the regression model is to identify the most important predictors for GPA as well as           their trands.
 #### Step 5: Data Visualization
   1. Used Tableau to create a dashboard containing the most important trends among GPA for seperate student demographics.